openaps/docs/docs/docs/walkthrough/phase-0/windows-edison.md

 ### Hardware Assumptions for this page

-1. Using an explorer board and Edison
+1. Using an Explorer Board and Edison
 2. Using an Windows computer
-3. Using a Loop-compatible Medtronic pump (note - OpenAPS can actually use an additional set of pumps, the x12 series, although it requires [one small extra step](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-0/hardware/pump.html#why-do-i-need-a-certain-pump-firmware).
-See [this page in OpenAPS docs for all compatible pumps](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-0/hardware/pump.html#information-about-compatible-insulin-pumps).)

 ### High Level Recommended Rig parts list